Large Binocular Telescope: Mountain controversy

 The choice of location sparked considerable local controversy, both from the San Carlos Apache Tribe, who view the mountain as sacred, and from environmentalists who contended that the observatory would cause the demise of an endangered subspecies of the American red squirrel, the Mount Graham red squirrel.
-Environmentalists and members of the tribe filed some forty lawsuits – eight of which ended up before a federal appeals court – but the project ultimately prevailed after an act of the United States Congress.
+Environmentalists and members of the tribe filed some forty lawsuits – eight of which went before a federal appeals court – but the project ultimately prevailed after an act of the United States Congress.

 The telescope and mountain observatory survived two major forest fires in thirteen years, the more recent in the summer of 2017.
 Likewise the squirrels continue to survive.
 Some experts now believe their numbers fluctuate dependent upon nut harvest without regard to the observatory.

 First light

-The telescope was dedicated in October 2004 and saw first light with a single primary mirror on October 12, 2005 which viewed NGC 891.
+The telescope was dedicated in October 2004 and saw first light with a single primary mirror on October 12, 2005, which viewed NGC 891.
 The second primary mirror was installed in January 2006 and became fully operational in January 2008.
 The first light with the second primary mirror was on September 18, 2006, and for the first and second together it was on January 11–12, 2008.

 The first binocular light images show three false-color renditions of the spiral galaxy NGC 2770.
-The galaxy is 88 million light years from our Milky Way, a relatively close neighbor.
-The galaxy has a flat disk of stars and glowing gas tipped slightly toward our line of sight.
+The galaxy is 88 million light years from the Milky Way galaxy, a relatively close neighbor.
+The galaxy has a flat disk of stars and glowing gas tipped slightly toward Earth's line of sight.

 The first image taken combined ultraviolet and green light, and emphasizes the clumpy regions of newly formed hot stars in the spiral arms.
 The second image combined two deep red colors to highlight the smoother distribution of older, cooler stars.
 The third image was a composite of ultraviolet, green and deep red light and shows the detailed structure of hot, moderate and cool stars in the galaxy.
 The cameras and images were produced by the Large Binocular Camera team, led by Emanuele Giallongo at the Rome Astrophysical Observatory.

 In binocular aperture synthesis mode LBT has a light-collecting area of 111 m2, equivalent to a single primary mirror 11.8 m in diameter, and will combine light to produce the image sharpness equivalent to a single 22.8 m telescope.
 However, this requires a beam combiner that was tested in 2008, but has not been a part of regular operations.
 It can take images with one side at 8.4 m aperture, or take two images of the same object using different instruments on each side of the telescope.